-The United States Department of Veteran Affairs, VA, backs residential owner occupant home purchase mortgage loans through private mortgage lenders to members of the United States Armed Forces.
-Members of the United States Armed Services needs to meet the eligibility VA mortgage lending guidelines and have been awarded a Certificate of Eligibility in order to qualify for a VA Loan.
+The United States Department of Veteran Affairs, the VA, backs residential owner occupant home purchase mortgage loans through private mortgage lenders.
+However, not everyone qualifies for VA mortgages.
+Only members of the United States Armed Forces with a valid Certificate of Eligibility (COE) are eligible for VA home loans.
+Members of the United States Armed Services need to meet the eligibility VA mortgage lending guidelines and have been awarded a Certificate of Eligibility in order to qualify for a VA Loan.
+Bianca Strange

 VA Certificate Of Eligibility